-Every month, we throw our weight behind a different organisation/individual that is actively helping to make a positive change in the world and enhance cohesion in their own community.
-These are our 'Calls to Action', and focus on a range of societal ills, from homelessness to mental illness, to wildlife rescue.
+Every month, we throw our weight behind a different organisation or individual that is actively helping to make a positive change in the local community.
+Our 'Calls to Action' include the following:

-This month, we organised a pub quiz at the Queen Vic in Rottingdean to raise money for Kemptown's own DogsTrust team.
+In September, we organised a pub quiz at the Queen Vic in Rottingdean to raise funds for Kemptown's own DogsTrust team.

-This month, we partnered with Chris, one of the managers of the local Tesco store in Rottingdean, who got in touch with us after hearing about our 'Calls to Action' and suggested we band together to support Mind in Brighton & Hove, a mental health charity that "seeks to empower people to lead a full life as part of their local community".
+In August, we partnered with the local Tesco store in Rottingdean, who got in touch with us after hearing about our 'Calls to Action' and suggested we band together to support Mind in Brighton & Hove, a mental health charity.

 This month, we decided to focus our attention on a single person, a young man named Liam who had been sleeping rough in the Newhaven area since mid-April.
-We've attended several meetings with Lewes District Council on Liam's behalf, contacted numerous MPs and fired off several dozen emails to ensure that Liam gets all the support he deserves, and has somebody alongside him every step of the way, helping him to navigate the byzantine world of applying for emergency accommodation.
+We attended several meetings with Lewes District Council on Liam's behalf, contacted numerous MPs and ensured Liam gets all the support he needs.

 This International Women’s Day, we celebrated the life of Helene Bresslau Schweitzer (1879-1957), one of the first female students at the University of Strasbourg and co-founder of the Schweitzer Hospital in Lambarene.